pdefusco/CDEResource2ADLS/README.md

 #### Step 2: Create a CDE Resource of Type Python Environment

-In this step you will create a Python Environment so you can pip install the "azure-storage-file-datalake" Library and use it with your CDE Job.
+In this step you will create a Python Environment so you can pip install the "azure-storage-file-datalake" library and use it with your CDE Job.

 Navigate back to the CDE Resources tab and create a CDE Resource of type "Python Environment".
-Select Python 3 and leave the PiPy mirror field blank.
+Select Python 3 and leave the PyPi mirror field blank.

 ![alt text](img/step5.png)